ids/cluster-builder/README.md

 	$ bash cluster-update eg/demo-k8s

+> Ideally, A/B cluster deployment and service migration is always preferred and more predictable as you can pre-verify service function.
+Automating that for a service catalog would be time well spent.

 ### Kubernetes iSCSI Provisioner and Targetd Storage Appliance

 As Kubernetes provides native storage support for __iSCSI__ and __NFS__, the cleanest most efficient path to providing __persistent volume ReadWriteOnce__ storage is to leverage iSCSI.